-Victoria Williams, Director: M.A. from St. Cloud State University in English, and a B.A. in English from the University of Minnesota—Twin Cities.
+Victoria Williams, Director, Associate Professor: M.A. from St. Cloud State University in English, and a B.A. in English from the University of Minnesota—Twin Cities.
 Vicky teaches COLL 110—Reading and Study Strategies, and COLL 120—Power Reading.
 She also serves as Chair of the Department of Academic Support and is Minnesota/North Dakota/South Dakota Regional Director for the College Reading and Learning Association (CRLA).

 Joshua Lobejko: Josh teaches COLL 110 - Reading and Study Strategies.
 Josh obtained his bachelor's degree in German from SCSU.
 He then continued his studies at Saint Cloud State and earned his Masters in Teaching English as a Second Language.
 Josh enjoys spending time with his family and keeping up with the lastest news and technology developments.

 Aaron Mertes: Aaron is a Graduate Student in the Rehabilitation Counseling program and received two Bachelor's degrees from the University of Minnesota - Duluth in English and Philosophy.
 Before continuing his studies at St. Cloud State University he spent the previous 8 years working with people with learning differences and developmental disabilities in different settings including group homes, high schools, vocational settings and higher education.
 Most recently he was part of a grant program helping people with disabilities succeed in college.